 Your partner’s words may seem so harmless, and they might be so charming and affectionate that you won’t even believe they’re capable of such manipulation.
 [Read: How to spot gaslighting in a relationship and shut it down for good]

-Over time *sometimes even months or years later*, though, you will start to notice the signs we listed above.
+Over time *sometimes even months or years later*, though, you will start to notice the signs we shared above.
 Eventually, you will feel confused, powerless, incapable, anxious, and probably even depressed.
 You actually begin to lose the sense of what reality actually is.
 That’s how dangerous gaslighting can be.

 Is it like this for everyone?
-No. Everyone is different and perhaps there are different degrees of severity.
+No. Everyone is different, and perhaps there are different degrees of severity.

-What we need to point out however is that no matter whether gaslighting is a simple and small thing or not, it still has the potential over time to be extremely damaging to a person’s emotional and mental health.
+What we need to point out, however, is that no matter whether gaslighting is a simple and small thing or not, it still has the potential over time to be extremely damaging to a person’s emotional and mental health.
 [Read: 18 emotions you shouldn’t feel in a healthy relationship]

 Once you’ve learned to spot gaslighting, you want to stop it.
 However, it won’t happen immediately.
 What is gaslighting if it’s not emotional abuse?
 So, it could take time, but by learning to trust yourself again, over time, you’ll get there.